szarroug3/dotfiles/README.md

 # Dotfiles for Arch, i3-gaps, and lemonbar-xft
-A lot of this was taken from [okubax's dotfiles](https://github.com/okubax/dotfiles)
+A lot of this was taken from [okubax's dotfiles](https://github.com/okubax/dotfiles) and [nvnehi's dotfiles](https://github.com/nvnehi/dotfiles)

 Thunner was taken from [malcomstill](https://github.com/malcolmstill/thunner) but I had to fix it on my own and haven't gotten the chance to do a pull request for my fixes